net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ## <i class="fa fa-calendar"></i> Mar 2017

+**Dynamic Network Surgery for Efficient DNNs**.
+Guo et al., NIPS.
+2016 - _Kaushalya_ {: .notice}
+> This paper was [presented](https://papers.nips.cc/paper/6165-dynamic-network-surgery-for-efficient-dnns) as a poster at NIPS 2016.
+Two operations: pruning and splicing (recovery of pruned connections) are performed in a continuous manner.
+Connections are pruned based on the magnitude of their weights.

 **Compressing Convolutional Neural Networks in the Frequency Domain**.
 Chen et al., KDD.
 2016 - _Hoang_ {: .notice}
 > This paper employs the DCT transformation and hashing trick to compress a convolutional neural network.
 The content of (Wang, 2016) is quite similar to this paper.
 Note: KDD'16 notification is in August, while NIPS'16 is in December.